-In most states entrepreneurs must pay a fee and file a certificate of limited partnership.
+In most states, entrepreneurs must pay a fee and file a certificate of the limited partnership.
 Partners can generally handle this without hiring an attorney, although most experts recommend having an attorney review the written partnership agreement.
 The following are aspects of forming a limited partnership.

-Draft and sign a partnership agreement.
-This agreement should specify what each partner’s contribution is; how profits and losses are allocated; each partner’s duties and authority; protocols for voting on key decisions; how new partners may be vetted and admitted; what happens in a bankruptcy or the death of a partner; and how to resolve disputes among partners.
+- Draft and sign a partnership agreement: This agreement should specify what each partner’s contribution is; how profits and losses are allocated; each partner’s duties and authority; protocols for voting on key decisions; how new partners may be vetted and admitted; what happens in bankruptcy or the death of a partner; and how to resolve disputes among partners.

 Other Liability-Limiting Structures